 * RESPECT YOUR BOUNDARIES *

 If something doesn’t feel good; step out, take a break.
 Re-connect to what you need.
-Practise to leave dances and exercises whenever you feel like it, no need to explain why.
+Practise to leave exercises and dances whenever you feel like it.
+You don't need to explain why.

 * RESPECT THE BOUNDARIES OF OTHERS*